eclipse-californium/californium/demo-apps/cf-cloud-demo-server/README.md

 The cloud demo server checks frequently, if the file has changed and automatically reloads the device credentials.

-Devices already connected with removed credentials are kept connected but on the next handshake these device will fail to communicate with the cloud demo server.
+Devices already connected with removed or banned credentials are kept connected.
+The requests of such a device will be respond with 4.03 (FORBIDDEN).
+On the next handshake these device will fail to communicate with the cloud demo server.

 ### Device Credentials - PSK